Fentomi/Fentomi/README.md

 - *Databases (SQL, Oracle)*
 ## I'm studying at the moment
 I'm learning python frameworks, then I want to learn JavaScript.
+## :envelope: If you want to contact me